Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Conducting an examiner interview provides a +25.0% benefit to allowance rate for applications examined by KUCAB, JAMIE R. This interview benefit is in the 75% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +0.0% benefit to allowance rate for applications examined by KUCAB, JAMIE R. This interview benefit is in the 16% percentile among all examiners.
+Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.

 This examiner withdraws rejections or reopens prosecution in 100.0% of appeals filed.
 This is in the 98% percentile among all examiners.
 Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
 Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
 Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.